 We refer to the polar ice cap biome as the regions of the planet covered by ice most of the year.
 This includes large portions of the Arctic and Antarctic.

-So what defines the polar ice cap biome?
+What defines the polar ice cap biome?
 What adaptations do polar animals and plants have that allow them to survive here?
-And what adaptations do polar migratory animals have to allow them to travel such great distances so often?
+What adaptations do polar migratory animals have to allow them to travel such great distances so often?
 That’s what we’re going to explore here.

-Please note: The Ice Cap Biome can also be referred to as a ‘cold desert’.
-We do talk about cold deserts in the Desert Biome but we have also divided them to elaborate more on this region on its own.
+Please note: The Polar Ice Caps Biome can also be referred to as a ‘cold desert’.
+We talk about cold deserts in the Desert Biome but have also divided them here to elaborate more on this unique region.
 We did this because this biome has certain properties that make it very different from the other deserts (mostly in terms of temperature and sunlight hours) and the adaptations of the plants and animals that live here are therefore quite different.

 The polar ice caps are found, clearly, in the polar regions – they start at the extreme poles of our planet and stretch outwards, covering almost the entirety of Antarctica, the Arctic Ocean, the majority of Greenland, a good portion of northern Canada and some of Siberia and Scandinavia.